 The following are the reasons why unlimited grinding is not an option.

 - Obstacles around the trees

 Tree stump grinders are only designed to dig and chew through the earth and wood.
 They can’t break down rocks and other hard materials like steel plates.
-Therefore, if the trees that are to be ground are in an area with a near-the-surface bedrock or are next to a building or construction site, you may not have the option of grinding as deep as you may like.
+Therefore, if the trees that are to be ground are in an area with near-the-surface bedrock or are next to a building or construction site, you may not have the option of grinding as deep as you would like.

 - Depth of the stump